beckym223/manual_work/E6_long_edited.md

 rate of return on the all-inclusive cost-base, and a 55 percent rate on the reduced cost- base.
 These particular charges rest on
-0 (a) 1966, all-inclusive cost-base, 4 percent of private
-GNP charged for unrecorded costs.
-Recorded total R&D, as a proportion of private GNP: 3.3 percent (all other data will also be expressed in relation to this output measure).
-Cost of increased per capita education: 0.5 percent.
-Annual rate of productivity-increase: 2.8 per- cent, which becomes reduced to 2.4 percent when the bulk of the foregoing education item is deducted (see Section IV, 1).
-Since 3.8+4.0=7.8, and since 2.4 *.
-7.8 =0.31, the resulting rate of return is 31 percent.
-For 1966 this rate and that presented in (c) below, bound the range defined in Section II when the charge is
-4 percent.  (b) Same as (a) except with the clearly excessive charge of 14 percent instead of 4 percent (see last paragraph of Section V).
-The resulting rate of return is 13 percent.
-For 1966 this rate and that presented in (d) bound the range defined in Section II when the charge is 14  percent.  (c) 1966, reduced cost-base, with 4 percent charge.
-We enter 1.1 percent for the recorded R &D. Since 1.1+4.0 =5.1, and since 2.8-5.1=0.55, the resulting rate of return is 55 percent.
-See last sentence in (a).
-(d) Same as (c) except wtth 14 percent charge.
-The resulting rate is 18 percent.
-See the last sentence in (b).  (e) 1953, all inclusive cost-base, with 4 percent charge.
-Recorded total R &D: 1.6 percent.
-Cost of increased per capita education: 0.3 percent.
-Productivity-increase 2.8 percent which becomes reduced to 2.55 percent when the bulk of the foregoing education item is de- ducted.
-Since 1.9+4=5.9, and since 2.55?.5.9=0.43, the resulting rate of return is 43 percent.
-For 1953 this rate and that presented in (g) bound the range defined in Section II when the charge is 4 percent.
-(f) Same as (e), except with 14 percent charge.
-The re- sulting rate of return is 16 percent.
-For 1953 this rate and that presented in (h) bound the range defined in Section II when the charge is 14 percent.  (g) 1953, reduced cost-base, uwth 4 percent charge.
-The resulting rate of return is 60 percent.
-See last sentence in (e).
-(h) Same as (g), except with 14 percent charge.
-The re- sulting rate of return is 19 percent.
-See last sentence in (f).
-The lowest rate in this listing is that in (b) above.
-As for the "corresponding" rate obtained in the alternative framework outlined at the outset of Section III, see fn.
-21.
-41 By using the 2.6 percent figure we would reduce the lowest of the rates listed in the preceding footnote (i.e., the rate there presented in paragraph (b)) from 13 per- cent to 12 percent.

 ### ---Economics-1970-0-22.txt---